Learning Walks: A guide for school leaders

 Making learning walks purposeful by focusing on the child

-• What is the topic of the lesson?
+• What is the topic of today’s lesson?

 • Do you have any prior knowledge about this topic?

-• Why are you learning about this particularly?
+• Why do you think you are learning about this topic?

-• What did you learn in the last class?
+• What did you learn in the last class related to this topic?

 Using the learning skills framework for learning walks